rougier/freetype-py/README.rst

 environment variable.
 As it is not recommended to place the dll in a Windows system folder, you can choose one of the following ways to solve this:

-* Place library in a folder of choice and edit the $PATH user environment variable
+* Place library in a folder of your choice and edit the $PATH user environment variable
-* Place library in a folder of choice and edit the $PATH system environment variable
+* Place library in a folder of your choice and edit the $PATH system environment variable
-* For development purpose, place the library in the working directory of application
+* For development purpose, place the library in the working directory of the application
 * Place the library in one of the existing directories listed in $PATH

 To get a complete list of all the directories in the $PATH